-Fitting consists of FlightScope Launch Monitor Session, Player interview to identify goals, Evaluation of current driver.
-Will fit for best Loft Driver for customers swing, Length, Shaft, Launch angle, Ball speed, Ball spin and grip size.
-Approximately 1 to 2 hours
+Fitting consists of FlightScope Launch monitor Session, Player interview to identify goals, evaluation of current driver.
+We fit to best Loft, Length, Shaft & Shaft weight, Face angle, Launch angle, Landing Angle, Ball speed, Ball spin, Swing Weight and grip size.
+Approximately 1 to 2 hours after 2 hours $30 per ½ hour

 Fitting consists of FlightScope Launch monitor Session, Player interview to identify goals, evaluation of current clubs.
 Will fit for best Head, Length, Loft and Lie angles, Shaft flex and weight, Grip size and set make-up.
-Approximately 2 hours
+Approximately 1 to 1.5 hours

 Session includes Loft and Lie, Length, Grip size, Gaping of yardage and suggestion on bounce

-Session consists if Alignment, Length, Loft and Lie, Grip size and backweighting.
+Session consists of Alignment, Length, Loft and Lie, Grip size and backweighting.
 Weights not included in price.

 Reshafting prices vary due to different types and brand of clubs.
 Average price is approximately $40 per club for drivers, fairway woods and hybrids with grip install.
 Heads with bore-thru shafts are slightly higher.
 This does not include the price of the grip, shaft or hosel adaptor due to the difference in grip, shaft and hosel adaptor pricing it is difficult to quote prices.

-Club repairs are done in a timely manner mostly overnight.
-Regripping is done as soon as possible if grips are available.
-We do not stock all grips but most can be obtained in a timely manner.
+Club repairs are done in a timely manner mostly overnight if components are available.
+Regripping repaired club is done as soon as possible if grips are available.
+We do not stock all grips and shafts but most can be obtained in a timely manner.

 RECOMMENDED PGA INSTRUCTOR